-In Japan, Those Who Did Not Give Up Despite Overcast Skies, Were Rewarded With Unforgetable Naked-Eye Views Of Partial Solar Eclipse
+In Japan, Those Who Did Not Give Up Despite Overcast Skies, Were Rewarded With Unforgetable Views Of Partial Solar Eclipse

 - Through the clouds- a partial solar eclipse on July 22, 2009.
 Photographed in Tsukuba, using a cell-phone camera